This blog post is the third in the “What is Supported Housing?” Series. To summarise so far I have suggested that supported housing:

 - Is where someone with an additional needs lives, for the duration of that need, irrespective of who the landlord is

-- Should be regulated (see my next blog post)
+- Should be regulated and overseen (see my next blog post)

 - Should be commissioned, funded and “measured” according to Value Generation principles